blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Israel Palestine Peace Proposals.md

 - 2009: Barack Obama became US president

-- 2014: Negotiations led by John Kerry
+- 2014: Negotiations led by John Kerry / Abbas
 	- What:
 		- Deal to refuse prisoners in 4 batches if Palestinians don't push for UN recognition
 	- Status: